Ed Kastelic

-Edward P. Kastelic (born January 29, 1964) is a Canadian retired professional ice hockey player.
+Edward P. Kastelic (born January 29, 1964) is a Canadian former professional ice hockey player.
 Kastelic played for the Washington Capitals and Hartford Whalers of the National Hockey League (NHL).

 Kastelic was drafted in 1982 by the Washington Capitals.
 He would play in Europe for several years before retiring from active professional play.
 Kastelic was featured as one of the 30 profiles in "Hockey's Toughest Talk" by Brian D'Ambrosio.

+Kastelic played 4 games for the Slovenia men's national ice hockey team in 1998, scoring 1 goal and 1 assist.

 After his retirement, he moved to Phoenix, Arizona.
-He becamea youth hockey coach and fitness instructor, teaching his own "Propulse" program.
+He became a youth hockey coach and fitness instructor, teaching his own "Propulse" program.
 His son Mark Kastelic is a professional ice hockey player.